shivamujawame/AIW-Infra-Migration/Labfiles/module2-exercise1.md

 #### Task 2: Review your on-prem Hyper-V Linux Server and OSS DB.

-In this task you will review your on-premises Hyper-V Linux server and Open Source Database using Hyper-V Manager.
+In this task, you will review your on-premises Hyper-V Linux server and Open Source Database using Hyper-V Manager.
 Access the HOSTVMS option, select the Red Hat virtual machine, start it, connect it, and log in using the Administrator password.
 This sets the stage for migrating the server and OSS Database to Azure using Azure Migrate.

 1. Go to **Start** button in the VM, search for **Hyper-V Manager** there and select it.